Genealogy Merit Badge

 Complete a family group record form, listing yourself and your brothers and sisters as the children.
 On another family group record form, show one of your parents and his or her brothers and sisters as the children.
 This requirement may be completed using the chart provided or the genealogy software program of your choice.

-Explain the effect computers and the Internet are having on the world of genealogy.
+Explain the effect computers and the internet are having on the world of genealogy.

-Explain how photography (including microfilming) has influenced genealogy.
+Explain how photography has influenced geneaology.

 Discuss what you have learned about your family and your family members through your genealogical research.